 The school has a subscription to Times Table Rockstars, which can be used to support children in the learning of times table facts.
 It is expected that children will be practising times tables at least three times a week.
 This does not necessarily need to be done using Times Table Rockstars.

-In school, we use the Babcock Spelling Scheme to support the teaching of spelling strategies.
-Children each have a spelling journal in class which supports them in learning spelling patterns and strategies.
+In school, we use the Spelling Shed Scheme to support the teaching of spelling strategies.
+Some children each have a spelling journal in class which supports them in learning spelling patterns and strategies.
 Spellings (including statutory spellings) are taught and tested within lessons and in Year 3 and 4, some are given as weekly homework.
-In Year 5 and 6, children are given statutory spellings to learn at home Both statutory spelling lists for Years 3/4 and 5/6 can be found in reading records and children are encouraged to make a note themselves of those they need to learn.
+In Year 5 and 6, children are given statutory spellings to learn at home.
+This can be done through the exciting games on Spelling Shed - you will find your child's login details in their reading record.